blarney-lang/blarney/README.md

 twoSort (a, b) = a .<. b ? ((a, b), (b, a))
 ```

-This definition makes use of two [Blarney
-primitives](api-1-primitives).
-The first is the unsigned
+This definition makes use of two Blarney functions.
+The first is the
-comparison operator
+unsigned comparison operator

 ```hs
 (.<.) :: Bit n -> Bit n -> Bit 1